KhalilGibrotha/redesigned-guacamole/CI_CD_INTEGRATION_GUIDE.md

 # CI/CD Integration Guide

+⚠️ **WORK IN PROGRESS** ⚠️
+> **Status**: These CI/CD templates are provided as examples and have not been fully tested in all environments.
+They should be considered work-in-progress and may require customization for your specific use case.

 ## Overview

 This project provides **flexible CI/CD integration** that works with any major industry tool.
 Choose the configuration that matches your organization's CI/CD platform.

 ## 📁 Available Configurations

+> ⚠️ **Note**: These templates are provided as starting points and require testing and customization for your environment.

 The `ci-cd-templates/` directory contains ready-to-use configurations for: